yongjunshin/yongjunshin.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: {Researcher, ETRI.
-PhD in software engineering from KAIST.}
+subtitle: Researcher, ETRI.
+PhD in software engineering from KAIST.

 profile:
   align: right